steveWang/Notes/sp2012/phys112/phys112.md

 what are your independent variables.

 How do we measure entropy experimentally?
 There is a problem with assuming ideal gas: not valid close to absolute zero.
-For that matter, Sackur-tetrode is not valid at absolute zero.
-The classical approximation breaks down when n > n{Q}.
+For that matter, Sackur Tetrode is not valid at absolute zero.
+The classical approximation breaks down when $n > n_Q$.

 Physics 112: Statistical Mechanics
 ==================================